Poly and Perfluorinated Alkyl Substances (PFAS)

 Background

 Perfluoroalkyl and polyfluoroalkyl substances (PFAS) are a group of synthetic chemicals that include PFOA, PFOS and other related substances.
-They have been used widely for a range purposes from industrial to household products, that have had or continue to have widespread use in England and Wales.
-Certain PFAS compounds are known to have the potential to persist in the environment; including in water and some have shown the capability to bioaccumulate.
+They have been used widely for a range of purposes from industrial to household products, that have had or continue to have widespread use in England and Wales.
+Certain PFAS are known to have the potential to persist in the environment, including in water and some have shown the capability to bioaccumulate.
 This has raised a keen interest in better understanding their potential impact on the environment and toxicity.

 Research and guidance